marybethbrauns/lp_thesis/readMe.md

 ## Abstract

 This paper presents a comprehensive analysis of three distinct approaches to solving Integer Linear Programming (ILP) problems: traditional Mixed Integer Programming (MIP), an enhanced neural network approach, and genetic algorithms.Iintroduce significant improvements to the neural network methodology, including architectural enhancements, robust error handling, and novel visualization techniques for solution accuracy distribution.
-Empirical results demonstrate thatmy enhanced neural network approach exhibits superior computational efficiency for problems with high complexity while maintaining competitive solution quality.
+Empirical results demonstrate that the enhanced neural network approach exhibits superior computational efficiency for problems with high complexity while maintaining competitive solution quality.
 The framework provides a modular, fault-tolerant implementation that enables consistent comparison across varying problem dimensions, offering valuable insights into the strengths and limitations of each approach.

 # Integer Linear Programming Solution Methods: Comprehensive Analysis with Detailed Findings